 In addition to being fascinating, Mount Kailash is the holiest site for pilgrims because of its magnificent splendor.
 Mt.
 Kailash is believed to be the abode of Lord Shiva in Hinduism, where he lives in a state of meditation with his consort Parvati and other devta gans.
 Hence, Hindus worship Mount Kailash as Lord Shiva’s throne.
 According to legend, Bhole Baba built Mount Kailash in the heart of the cosmos and made it his home using a tiny bit of dust that was extracted from his body.

 The Hindu holy texts, the Vedas, mention Mount Kailash as a pathway between heaven and earth.
-According to the Mahabharata, the Pandavas along with their consort Draupadi scaled Mount Kailash in order to achieve Moksha.
-The four faces of Kailash mountain, which are made of crystal, ruby, gold, and lapis, are described in Vishnu Puraan.
+According to the Mahabharata, the Pandavas, along with their consort Draupadi, scaled Mount Kailash to achieve Moksha.
+The four faces of Kailash mountain, which are made of crystal, ruby, gold, and lapis, are described in the Vishnu Puran.

 Talk to Kailash Yatra Expert